AlexandreDecan/sismic/docs/execution.rst

 If not specified, a :py:class:`~sismic.code.PythonEvaluator` will be used.
 This default evaluator can parse and interpret Python code in statecharts.

-Consider the following example.
+Consider the following example:

 .. testsetup:: interpreter

     from sismic.io import import_from_yaml
-    my_statechart = import_from_yaml(open('examples/elevator/elevator.yaml'))

-.. testcode:: interpreter

     from sismic.interpreter import Interpreter

+    # Load statechart from yaml file
+    with open('examples/elevator/elevator.yaml') as f:
+        elevator = import_from_yaml(f)

+    # Create an interpreter for this statechart
-    interpreter = Interpreter(my_statechart)
+    interpreter = Interpreter(elevator)

-The method :py:meth:`~sismic.interpreter.Interpreter.execute_once` returns information about what happened during the execution, including the transitions that were processed, the event that was consumed and the sequences of entered and exited states (see :ref:`steps`).
+When an interpreter is built, the statechart is not yet in an initial configuration.

-The first call to :py:meth:`~sismic.interpreter.Interpreter.execute_once` puts the statechart in its initial
+To put the statechart in its initial configuration (and to further execute the statechart), call :py:meth:`~sismic.interpreter.Interpreter.execute_once`.
-configuration:

 .. testcode:: interpreter